ollyjw/odin-knights-travails/README.md

      [4,3]

+View live page at: https://ollyjw.github.io/odin-knights-travails/

+Click on a square to place a knight, then click another to view the squares the knight would have to move to in order to reach it.

-NB: For desktop displays only.
+NB: For desktop displays only